ChristinaChina/mywebsite/content/en/CV/_index.md

 ## Personal Information
 ### Educational Background
    - M.A. in Sociocultural Anthropology(Sub-specialisation: Media Anthropology and linguistic Anthropology )
+      - University of Heidelberg, Germany
    - Visiting Student in Cultural and Social Anthropology and Political Science
+      - University of Marburg, Germany
    - M.A. in Journalism and Communication
-   (Sub-specialisation: Visual Communication and Creative Industries)Graduated with honours
+   (Sub-specialisation: Visual Communication and Creative Industries)
+      - Shenzhen University, China
+      - Graduated with honours
-   - B.A. in Journalism and Communication (Sub-specialisation: Radio and Television)(Graduated with honours)
+   - B.A. in Journalism and Communication (Sub-specialisation: Radio and Television)
+      - Jiangxi Normal University, China
+      - Graduated with honours
    *I have received interdisciplinary training across journalism, communication studies, and cultural anthropology during my undergraduate and master’s studies.
 My academic education spans both China and Germany, combining a strong foundation in news production, media theory, and communication research with anthropological perspectives on culture, society, and everyday practices.
 This cross-disciplinary and cross-regional educational background has enabled me to approach media and cultural phenomena with both empirical sensitivity and critical, comparative insight.*

 ### Contact Details
    - Website: www.zhentinghe.com
    - Email: heyzhenting@gmail.com

 ## Research Experiences
 ### Relevant research assistant work